dcposch/hello-eth/README.md

 ...and make an app called `web`.

 It's good practice to separate different parts of your app into packages, like `web`, `contracts`, and so on.
-Today we'll focus on just the first one.
+For an example of a nicely structured repo, see [nounsDAO](https://github.com/nounsDAO/nouns-monorepo).